SrinivasaKK/Pet-Shop/README.md

 ## Project Structure and approach

+- index.js is the entry point of the application
+- config.js file has required configurations
-- #dist# directory
+- dist directory
   - This directory has the files generated after compiling the fron end angular application created for this project.
-I have not inclued the complete angular application here.
+I have not inclued the complete angular application here -
   - The angular application can be found in the link -
-- #data# directory
+- data directory
   - has owner.json file which holds all the details about owners
   - once user post the pet data, pets.json file is created in the directory
+- lib directory
+  - has helpers.js file.
+It includes all common functions used across the application
+- log directory
+  - each request is logged
+  - logs are rotated on a daily basis
+- routes directory
+  - has owner and pets route
+- test directory
+  - has test.js file. used for unit testing of the application.